[Updated 2020] Wondering How To Avoid Christmas Scams? Here’s Some Valuable Expert Advice

 - Check the offer online if it’s just too good to be true.
-You can contact directly the official website of the producer or you can look it out on search engines and see what results appear.
-The scammers usually target a large number of people and some results should appear, in case this is a real scam.
+You can check the official website of the producer or you can look it out on search engines and see what results appear.
+The winter holiday scammers usually target a large number of people and some results should appear, in case this is a real scam.

-- Pay special attention when buying small animals, mobile devices, cars or motor bikes, since they are some of the most used scamming items.
+- Pay special attention when buying small animals, mobile devices, cars or motorbikes, since these are some of the most used scamming items.

-To send your money in the right direction, take the following measures:
+To send your money in the right direction and avoid these holiday winter scam, make sure you take the following measures:

 - Check if the website is genuine before sending your money.
 The site may use official logos and appear as real.
 This doesn’t mean it is.

 - Contact the real charity groups directly to make your donation.
-Do not donate anything through intermediary people or suspicious sites.
+Do not donate anything to intermediary people or suspicious sites.

 - If you are approached by a charity group or person and you are in doubt, check online for the organization’s name or the person’s name who requested the money.

-Christmas time period is that time of the year when we give presents to friends and family members.
-But we also send Christmas e-cards to people we appreciate.
-And of course, we too receive Christmas e-cards, which is a good thing, unless we are dealing with an online scam.
+Christmas time period is that time of the year when we give presents to friends and family members, but we also send Christmas e-cards to people we appreciate.
+Of course, we too receive Christmas e-cards, which is a good thing – unless we are dealing with a winter holiday online scam.

-For this reason, we need to pay attention to the animations, pictures, videos or links in the e-card that could download malware or send us on a site that contains malicious content.
+For this reason, we need to pay attention to the animations, pictures, videos or links in the e-card that could download malware or send us to a site that contains malicious content.

-Therefore, in the end, it is the malicious content that should worry us because it may be used to steal sensitive data from our computers or valuable information.
+Therefore, in the end, it is the malicious content that should worry us, because it may be used to steal sensitive data or valuable information from our computers.

-To stay safe from special holidays’ e-cards, follow these general guidelines:
+To stay safe from special holidays’ compromised e-cards, follow these general guidelines: